2022 Russian military exercise in the Irish EEZ controversy

-The 2022 Russian military exercise controversy concerns proposed military exercises in the Atlantic Ocean southwest of Ireland in international waters but within the Irish exclusive economic zone from 3 to 8 February 2022.
+The 2022 Russian military exercise controversy concerns proposed military exercises in the Atlantic Ocean southwest of Ireland in international waters but within Ireland's exclusive economic zone from 3 to 8 February 2022.
 The exercise was to involve both the Russian Navy and Russian air force.
 The planned exercises were later cancelled by Russia at the request of the Irish government.

 Background

-By 22 January, the Irish government had received a warning that the Russian military was conducting an exercise or range practise in international waters off the Irish coast in the first week of February 2022.
+By 22 January, the Irish government received a warning that the Russian military was conducting an exercise or range practice in international waters off the Irish coast in the first week of February 2022.
 The Irish Aviation Authority announced that it was to reroute flights and issue a NOTAM.
 The area in question is approximately 240 km off the Irish coast.

 TASS had announced that military exercises would run from the end of January to end in February off the Russian coast, also in the Mediterranean Sea, North Sea, Sea of Okhotsk, Atlantic and Pacific.

 The Russian Embassy described reports of missile testing as "fake news" but didn't expand on the remark.

-The controversy took place during the 2021–2022 Russo-Ukrainian crisis and an alleged Russian cyberattack on critical Norwegian infrastructure.
+The controversy took place during the prelude to the Russian invasion of Ukraine and an alleged Russian cyberattack on critical Norwegian infrastructure.